Aouidate/Knime-tutos/README.md

 # Knime-tutos
- Compilation of chemo-informatics, machine learning and Bioinformatics workflows developed with KNIME software t
+ Compilation of chemo-informatics, machine learning and Bioinformatics workflows developed with KNIME software